Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Related Works

 \subsection{Depth Completion}

-The task of depth completion aims to generate dense depth maps from incomplete depth images.
-Ma and Qu, et al. \cite{sparse2depth, qu2020depth} employed a basic encoder-decoder network to obtain dense depth maps.
-S2DNet and Deepdnet \cite{hambarde2020s2dnet, hegde2021deepdnet} proposed a two-stage network, in which the initial stage focuses on acquiring approximate depth images, and the subsequent stage is to enhance the primary results.
-Gu, Liu, and Zhu, et al. \cite{gu2021denselidar, related4, zhu2022robust} introduced a residual depth map completion network, which utilizes a residual map to enhance the initial completion image, resulting in sharper edges.
-SPN, CSPN, CSPN++, and NLSPN \cite{liu2017learning, cheng2018depth, cheng2020cspn++, NLSPN} optimized the SPN algorithms to enhance the prediction of unfamiliar depth values by effectively incorporating known depth information.
+The task of depth completion aims to generate dense depth maps from incomplete depth images. \cite{sparse2depth, qu2020depth, wang2023lrru, Yanaaai, yanicml, wang2024improving} employed encoder-decoder networks to obtain dense depth maps.
+S2DNet and Deepdnet \cite{hambarde2020s2dnet, hegde2021deepdnet} proposed a two-stage network, focusing on acquiring approximate depth images and enhancing the primary results.\cite{gu2021denselidar, related4, zhu2022robust} introduced residual depth map completion networks, which utilize residual maps to enhance the initial completion image, resulting in sharper edges.
+SPN, CSPN, CSPN++, NLSPN, GraphSPN, DySPN \cite{liu2017learning, cheng2018depth, cheng2020cspn++, NLSPN, graphcspn, dyspn} optimized the SPN algorithms to enhance the prediction of unfamiliar depth values by effectively incorporating known depth information.
 However, the predicted depth maps still exhibit blurriness attributed to the limitations of vanilla convolution operations in encoding depth features.